Raspberry Pi

 #/usr/lib/arm-linux-gnueabihf/libarmmem-${PLATFORM}.so

-5. Restart the Domotz Pro agent service:
+5. Restart the Domotz Pro Collector service:

 sudo snap restart domotzpro-agent-publicstore